Rising-Stars-by-Sunshine/Stats201_PS1_Zhe_Niu/Literature/Readme.md

 The advent of ChatGPT 4 by OpenAI represents a significant leap in language model capabilities, sparking widespread discussions on platforms like Twitter.
 Analyzing these discussions is crucial for understanding public perception, potential applications, and concerns surrounding this advanced AI technology (OpenAI, 2023).
 This study aims to dissect Twitter data to uncover insights into how the public perceives ChatGPT 4, focusing on user profiles, dominant discussion topics, and sentiment trends.

 ## Research Questions
-- **RQ1:** What are the profile characteristics of ChatGPT 4 users on Twitter?
+- **RQ1:** What are the demographic and behavioral attributes of individuals using ChatGPT 4 on Twitter?
-- **RQ2:** What are the dominant topics emerging from tweets about ChatGPT 4?
+- **RQ2:** What are the primary themes prevalent in discussions about ChatGPT 4 on Twitter?
-- **RQ3:** What sentiments are associated with tweets about ChatGPT 4?
+- **RQ3:** What are the emotional tones reflected in Twitter conversations regarding ChatGPT 4?
 ## Application Scenarios
 This research has broad applications, including:
 - **Technology Development:** Guiding further advancements in AI models.